AusDTO/dta-website/_posts/2018-03-09-software-licensing-and-service-panel-first-category-released.md

 localnav: what-we-do
 ---

-The first category of the new Software Licensing and Services panel has been released.

 Following a tender process which closed on 14 September 2017, Data#3 have been selected as the provider of Microsoft licensing solutions, the first category to go live.

 More categories will be added to the new panel over time, as a number of other panels are phased out, or not renewed as they expire.